 Commission to Promote Sustainable Child Welfare

 In 2009, the Government of Ontario established the Commission to Promote Sustainable Child Welfare to help define what a sustainable child welfare model should include.
 The Commission worked closely with OACAS and Ontario’s Children’s Aid Societies, child service providers, and families receiving services to produce a series of reports highlighting recommendations for realizing a sustainable system.
-More information on the Commission and their work can be found on the Ministry of Children and Youth Services’ website.
+More information on the Commission and their work can be found on the Ministry of Children, Community and Social Servicess’ website.